Horace: Knight

 Odes 1–3 were the next focus for his artistic creativity.
 He adapted their forms and themes from Greek lyric poetry of the seventh and sixth centuries BC.
 The fragmented nature of the Greek world had enabled his literary heroes to express themselves freely and his semi-retirement from the Treasury in Rome to his own estate in the Sabine hills perhaps empowered him to some extent also yet even when his lyrics touched on public affairs they reinforced the importance of private life.
 Nevertheless, his work in the period 30–27 BC began to show his closeness to the regime and his sensitivity to its developing ideology.
 In Odes 1.2, for example, he eulogized Octavian in hyperboles that echo Hellenistic court poetry.
-The name Augustus, which Octavian assumed in 27 January BC, is first attested in Odes 3.3 and 3.5.
-In the period 27–24 BC, political allusions in the Odes concentrated on foreign wars in Britain (1.35), Arabia (1.29) Spain (3.8) and Parthia (2.2).
+The name Augustus, which Octavian assumed in January of 27 BC, is first attested in Odes 3.3 and 3.5.
+In the period 27–24 BC, political allusions in the Odes concentrated on foreign wars in Britain (1.35), Arabia (1.29), Hispania (3.8), and Parthia (2.2).
 He greeted Augustus on his return to Rome in 24 BC as a beloved ruler upon whose good health he depended for his own happiness (3.14).

 The public reception of Odes 1–3 disappointed him, however.
 He attributed the lack of success to jealousy among imperial courtiers and to his isolation from literary cliques.
-Perhaps it was disappointment that led him to put aside the genre in favour of verse letters.
+Perhaps it was this disappointment that led him to put aside the genre in favour of verse letters.
 He addressed his first book of Epistles to a variety of friends and acquaintances in an urbane style reflecting his new social status as a knight.
 In the opening poem, he professed a deeper interest in moral philosophy than poetry but, though the collection demonstrates a leaning towards stoic theory, it reveals no sustained thinking about ethics.
 Maecenas was still the dominant confidante but Horace had now begun to assert his own independence, suavely declining constant invitations to attend his patron.
 In the final poem of the first book of Epistles, he revealed himself to be forty-four years old in the consulship of Lollius and Lepidus i.e. 21 BC, and "of small stature, fond of the sun, prematurely grey, quick-tempered but easily placated".